Skip to Content

 To make this aubergine pasta recipe, you will need the following ingredients (scroll down to the recipe card below for exact amounts and directions):

-• Spaghetti: whole grain spaghetti tastes really good in this dish as well.
+• Spaghetti: Whole grain spaghetti tastes really good in this dish as well.
+You can use any other type of pasta in this dish that you wish.

 • Extra virgin olive oil